 Mount Vernon Nazarene University admits students to all the rights, privileges, programs, and activities accorded or made available to students at the University without regard to race, color, national origin, ancestry, sex, age, disability, or socioeconomic status.
 It does not discriminate on any of the above factors in admission of its educational policies, admission policies, scholarship and loan program, athletics, or other University-administered programs.
-Any concerns regarding discrimination should be addressed to the Title IX Office, 740-397-9000 ext.
-3250 or titleix@mvnu.edu.
+Any concerns regarding discrimination should be addressed to the Office of Human Resources, 740-397-9000 ext.
+4403 or humanresources@mvnu.edu.